manthanank/learn-angular/README.md

 ### HTTP Interceptor

-Http Interceptors are part of @angular/common/http, which inspect and transform HTTP requests from your application to the server and vice-versa on HTTP responses.
-These interceptors can perform a variety of implicit tasks, from authentication to logging.
+Http Interceptors are a powerful feature provided by the `@angular/common/http` module.
+They allow you to intercept and modify HTTP requests and responses in your Angular application.
+With interceptors, you can perform various tasks such as authentication, logging, error handling, and more.
+Interceptors provide a way to add global behavior to your HTTP requests and responses, making it easier to implement common functionalities across your application.

 ```typescript
 import { Injectable } from '@angular/core';